 Strength Which special population(s) Strategies for Sustaining Accessibility directors working with secondary partners to transition students.
 Creating more awareness of this process.
 Individuals with disabilities Continue to provide one-on-one advising for students.
 Develop a transition fair early in the process for secondary students.
 Secondary - Counselors help place students in pathways most suitable for student success.
+Individuals with disabilities Economically disadvantaged Limited English proficient Continual assessment of the student and their success in the pathway.

-Economically disadvantaged Limited English proficient Post-secondary - Student success initiatives such as tutoring, Early Alert systems, proactive advising and student success seminars provide resources for navigating higher education systems and help with retention.
-Individuals with disabilities Limited English proficient Economically disadvantaged Youth in Foster Care Single Parents Continue to refine student success initiatives at the post- secondary level including education for both students and faculty as to what is available.
+Post-secondary - Student success initiatives such as tutoring, Early Alert systems, proactive advising and student success seminars provide resources for navigating higher education systems and help with retention.
+Individuals with disabilities Limited English proficient Economically disadvantaged Youth in Foster Care Single Parents Continue to refine student success initiatives at the post-secondary level including education for both students and faculty as to what is available.
 Work with secondary counselors to know what resources are available at the post-secondary side to help students be successful.
 Financial Aid and grant options for students.
-Examples include the promise act for some programs and NCK Tech offers a Dane Hansen grant for non-traditional (age) students.
+Examples include the Promise Act for some programs and NCK Tech offers a Dane Hansen grant for non-traditional (age) students.
+CCCC offers a Dane Hansen scholarship for nursing students.
 Additional scholarships are also available for students.
-Single parents Economically disadvantaged Continue to seek support for students such as scholarships, grants, and other resources for students in CTE programs.
-Counselors encourage students to explore career opportunities All Counselors utilize programs to help determine students' interests.
+Single parents Economically disadvantaged Continue to seek support for students like scholarships, grants, and other resources for CTE programs.
+Counselors encourage students to explore career All Counselors utilize programs to help determine students' opportunities interests.
 Provide opportunities for students to explore a wide range of careers at a young age.
-Gap Which special population(s) Strategies for Improvement Access to resources outside the institution, such as food banks, transportation resources, affordable housing, and child care.
-Economically disadvantaged Youth in Foster Care Single Parents Continue to work with local communities to provide resources for students Leverage financial aid and grant opportunities for students.

-Strength Which special population(s) Strategies for Sustaining Limited electives - can only offer so many at 9 th and 10 th grades.
+Gap Which special population(s) Strategies for Improvement Access to resources outside the institution, such as food Economically disadvantaged Continue to work with local communities to provide banks, transportation resources, affordable housing, and Youth in Foster Care resources for students childcare.
+Single Parents Leverage financial aid and grant opportunities for students.
+Limited electives - can only offer so many at 9 th and 10 th grades.
 This does not give students enough opportunity to experience a variety of careers.
 Scheduling constraints prevent students from completing a pathway.
 All Keep students motivated and engaged to complete pathways when possible.
-Lack of resources - example lab fees - may limit who can take CTE courses Economically disadvantaged Investigate ways for scholarships to be given to students who are not able to afford fees.
+Lack of resources - example lab fees - may limit who can take CTE courses Economically disadvantaged Investigate ways for scholarships to be given to students unable to afford fees.